grahampugh/grahampugh.github.io/_posts/2022-05-13-jss-to-jamf-recipes.md

 If you want to see more examples, I have converted most of the recipes from the old [jss-recipes][1] repo into `.jamf` format, available in my own recipe repo at [grahampugh-recipes/Jamf_Recipes][2].

-You can also easily convert any "standard" `.jss` recipes from other repos, or ones that you wrote yourself, using the [JamfRecipeMaker] tool that I introduced in [a previous blog post](/2022/05/03/jamf-recipe-maker.html).
+You can also easily convert any "standard" `.jss` recipes from other repos, or ones that you wrote yourself, using the [JamfRecipeMaker][3] tool that I introduced in [a previous blog post](/2022/05/03/jamf-recipe-maker.html).

 [1]: https://github.com/autopkg/jss-recipes
 [2]: https://github.com/autopkg/grahampugh-recipes/Jamf_Recipes